- A debt collection letter reminds a debtor that they owe you money.

 If you would like to dispute this debt, you can legally do so with a letter of debt validation submitted within [time frame] of the date listed at the top of this letter.
 If you do not file a letter of validation within this time frame, it will be assumed that you agree for your debt to be sent to collections.

 [Your company name]

 After sending a final debt collection letter that warns of legal action, you may want to hire a debt collection agency to recover the debt.
 Both small businesses and freelancers with nonpaying clients can hire these agencies.
 Their debt collection experts will handle the collection process on your behalf, allowing you to focus on your usual work.

 If you do decide to hire a debt collection agency, consult our collection agency reviews.
-Our reviews highlight the best collection agencies for small businesses, B2B collections, B2C collections, and low-cost services so you can receive your debts with as little hassle as possible.
+Our reviews highlight the best collection agencies for small businesses, business-to-business collections, business-to-consumer collections and low-cost services so you can receive your debts with as little hassle as possible.